glowkeeper/Provenator/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](/docs/prs.md)
 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg?style=flat-square)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 This is the repository for **Provenator**, a prototype distributed application (dApp) for proving the origins of captured digital media.
 It does so using cryptographic tools and blockchain technology.
-By using the trust mechanisms of blockchains, the aim of the application is to show, beyond doubt, the provenance of any source of digital media.
+By using the trust mechanisms of blockchains, the application aims to show, beyond doubt, the provenance of any source of digital media.

 **Provenator** is the result of the academic paper called, **Fake News - a Technological Approach to Proving Provenance Using Blockchains**, by Steve Huckle and Martin White, of the [University of Sussex Informatics Department](http://www.sussex.ac.uk/informatics/).
 That paper is going to be published in December, 2017, in a special issue on fake news for Mary Anne Liebert's [Big Data](http://www.liebertpub.com/big).